itsSauravK/Election-Voting-Blockchain/readme.md

 ```

-## If you are behind main branch in commit, run this
+## If you are behind main branch in commits, run this

 `git pull origin master`

+After you have pushed your commit.
+Go to github, repository and create a pull request

 >There might be conflicts which you have to fix manually